Wildsparks/Guitar-transcription-VST/README.md

 edit : 10/06

 C++ done for the onset detector.
 The plotting is until now not adapted... need to change that !

+edit : 10/06 : 16.47

+plotting perfect with the onset detector working in real time over guitar sound.